Start Your Application for Summer 2015!

 - Facility with the three basic control structures (block, conditional, iteration)

 - Understanding of variables and data types (int, float, string, boolean)

 - Familiarity with basic data structures (list, dictionary, stack, queue)

 Other courses or experience (recommended but not required for admission):

 - Programming in R

-- Statement of Purpose – Upload a 1-2 page statement that covers your educational and work experience, as it relates to the program, and career goals.
-You can also use this statement to explain any deficiencies in your academic record (e.g., failing or low grades in quantitative courses such as math, economics, computer science, or engineering; a low GPA in one semester, year or degree program; lack of relevant coursework that is compensated by self-study or work experience, etc.), gaps in educational or employment history, reasons for low quantitative or verbal scores on the GRE or GMAT tests, and any other topics in your background and experience that you would like to address.
+Upload a 1-2 page statement that describes your educational and work experience as it relates to the Analytics Program, and your career goals.
+You may also use this statement to explain any deficiencies in your academic record (e.g., failing or low grades in quantitative courses such as math, economics, computer science, or engineering; a low GPA in one semester, year or degree program; lack of relevant coursework that is compensated by self-study or work experience, etc.), gaps in educational or employment history, reasons for low quantitative or verbal scores on the GRE or GMAT tests, and any other topics in your background and experience that you would like to address.